 Bloom: Five petaled yellow flowers 1/4″ across are borne in racemes in summer.

-Foliage: Deep green serrated pinnately compound leaves are downy and range in size for 3-8” long.
+Foliage: Deep green serrated pinnately compound downy leaves ranging in size from for 3-8” long.

 Size: 1-5’ H